afedorov3/foobar2000-plugins/README.md

 1. Download and unpack [foobar2000 SDK](https://www.foobar2000.org/SDK) from the official site.
 2. Place content of this repository in the SDK root directory.
 4. Open foo_SDK.sln in Visual Studio, select desired configuration and platform.
-Adjust Platform Toolset to suit your Visual Studio version.
+Adjust Platform Toolset to suit your Visual Studio version if required.
 5. Build the solution.

-Optionally, the solution can be built using Visual Studio Build Tools by running **build.cmd** script from the Developer Command Prompt.
+Alternatively, the solution can be built using Visual Studio Build Tools by running **build.cmd** script from the Developer Command Prompt.
 It builds for both x64 and x86 platforms.

 If your build fails due to absent **atlapp.h** file, download and unpack